Qrome/QLiteOSD/README.md

 * Put in WiFi mode by grounding pin D3 for 3 seconds
 * When in WiFi mode connect to the Access Point using password 12345678
 * When connected to the access point pull up the web interface on http://192.168.4.1
+* 3D print your own case for the QLiteOSD:  https://www.thingiverse.com/thing:5462988

 ## OSD Placement
 ![QLiteOSD initial Testing](/images/OSD_positions.png)